alexcu2718/fdf/README.md

 # fdf - High-Performance POSIX File Finder

- **Experimental** tool for regex/glob matching with colorized output.
+ **An Experimental** faster alternative to `fd`/`find` tool for regex/glob matching, with colourised output.
 Not production-ready: API unstable, renaming pending.
 Use with caution.

 **i do have benchmark suites!**

 ## INTRO

-NOT IN A STATE FOR USE/CONTRIBUTION, YE HAVE BEEN WARNED!
+NOT IN A STATE FOR USE/CONTRIBUTION.

 I have to change the name first and make the API actually coherent (I haven't tried using it as a crate yet)